James A. Michener: James A. Michener Art Museum

 Opened in 1988, in Michener's hometown of Doylestown, Pennsylvania, the James A. Michener Art Museum houses collections of local and well-known artists.
 Michener pledged $5.5 million to the museum in 1996.
-Constructed from the remains of an old state prison, the museum is a non-profit organization with both permanent and rotating collections.
+Constructed from the remains of the old Bucks County Prison (replaced in 1985 with a larger, modern prison), the museum is a non-profit organization with both permanent and rotating collections.
 Two prominent permanent fixtures are the James A. Michener display room and the Nakashima Reading Room, constructed in honor of his third wife's Japanese heritage.
 The museum is known for its permanent collection of Pennsylvania Impressionist paintings.

 James A. Michener Society

 The James A. Michener Society was formed in the fall of 1998.
 It comprises people who share a common interest and admirers of Michener's life and work.
 The society sponsors a variety of activities and publishes an electronic internet newsletter.
 Annual meetings of members are held at locations closely associated with Michener's life.

 The society's purpose is to: